How a 401(k) Plan Can Benefit Your Growing Business

 A competitive 401(k) plan can benefit your business in several ways:

 - Recruitment and retention.
 Virtually all businesses with over 500 employees offer some kind of retirement savings benefits.
-But according to a 2013 nationwide survey conducted by ShareBuilder 401k, just 24% of small businesses now offer a 401(k) plan.
-That means three quarters of your small business competitors cannot entice prospective employees with a retirement benefit.
+But according to a 2017 report by the Pew Charitable Trusts, 44% of the 1,639 small- and medium-sized businesses surveyed do not offer a retirement savings plan.
+That means nearly half of your small business competitors cannot entice prospective employees with a retirement benefit.
 If you set up a 401(k) plan, not only can you help level the playing field with larger firms in the search for talented and experienced workers, you’ll have a leg up on other small businesses.

 - Tax credits.
 You may qualify for a federal tax credit of up to $500 a year for three years to help offset the startup costs for your qualified plan.
 Your employees may qualify for a retirement savings contribution credit of up to $2,000, depending on their salary.